 - 1. The Rosetta USB supports the following interfaces: - Data input interface. - Data output interface. - Control input interface. - Status output interface. - 2.
 The Rosetta USB interfaces are logically distinct from each other. - 3.
-The Rosetta USB provides the input of plaintext private/secret keys over shared ports. - 4.
-The Rosetta USB inhibits all data output via the data output interface whenever an error state exists and during self-tests. - 5.
-The Rosetta USB logically disconnects the output data path from the circuitry and processes performing the following key functions: - key generation, and - zeroization - 6.
-The Rosetta USB enforces Identity-Based authentication. - 7.
-The Rosetta USB supports a User role and a Cryptographic Officer role. - 8.
-The Rosetta USB re-authenticates an identity when it is powered-up after being powered-off. - 9.
-The Rosetta USB provides the following services: - Reference Table 4.1. - 10.
+The Rosetta USB inhibits all data output via the data output interface whenever an error state exists and during self-tests. - 4.
+The Rosetta USB logically disconnects the output data path from the circuitry and processes performing the following key functions: - key generation, and - zeroization - 5.
+The Rosetta USB enforces Identity-Based authentication. - 6.
+The Rosetta USB supports a User role and a Cryptographic Officer role. - 7.
+The Rosetta USB re-authenticates an identity when it is powered-up after being powered-off. - 8.
+The Rosetta USB provides the following services: - Reference Table 4.1. - A hard, opaque material protects the non-excluded components within the cryptographic boundary. - 10.
 The Rosetta USB contains production quality ICs with standard passivation. - 11.
 The Rosetta USB is implemented as a production-grade multi-chip embodiment. - 12.
 The Rosetta USB software is implemented using a high-level language except that limited use of a low-level language is used to enhance the performance of the module. - 13.
-The Rosetta USB protects the following keys from unauthorized disclosure, modification and substitution: - secret keys. - private keys. - 14.
+The Rosetta USB protects the following keys from unauthorized disclosure, modification and substitution: - secret kevs. - private keys. - 14.
 The Rosetta USB protects public keys against unauthorized modification and substitution. - 15.
 The Rosetta USB generates keys using an approved FIPS 140-1 random number generator. - 16.
 The Rosetta USB provides that: